bobby61815/AlphaSeq/README.md

 # Introduction

 A Alpha Bio is a company, located in Seattle, WA.
 Based on their company website, they have AlphaSeq and AlphaBind two platform (https://www.aalphabio.com/technology/).
-This company was founded based on the founder's PNAS paper published in 2017.
+This company was founded based on the founder David Younger's 2017 PNAS paper.
 In order to understand more on this company, I read his paper and original codes in order to reproduce their figures.

 # Paper